praveengitsit/rbac-casework/README.md

         -   `role-management/`: Components and services for managing roles.
             -   `components/role-details/role-details.component.ts` (`.html`, `.scss`): Displays details of a specific role.
             -   _(Other components like `role-list`, `role-form` would be here)_
+            -   Some edge cases haven't been handled here.
+Eg: If a user has a "Edit user" permission but not the "View user" permission, they still won't be able to do any editing within the app.
+Cases similar to this have been left out of the implementation.
         -   `user-management/`: Components and services for managing users.
             -   `components/user-details/user-details.component.ts` (`.html`, `.scss`): Displays details of a specific user.
             -   `components/user-form/user-form.component.ts` (`.html`, `.scss`): Form for creating/editing users.
             -   `components/user-management/user-management.component.ts` (`.html`, `.scss`): Lists users and provides management actions.
             -   `services/user.service.ts`: Handles user-related API calls.
+        - Components similar to `UserFormComponent` are displayed within a Material dialog, and need to have their data injected into them.
+This injection, as you will see, is not fully typesafe.
+An alternative would be toggle a custom dialog template (all with backdrops and z-indexs high) where data is passed through @Input().
+But let's hope the use of signals solve this problem altogether in a much neater way in the future.
     -   `shared/`: Reusable components
         -   `components/navbar/navbar.component.ts` (`.html`, `.scss`): Application's top navigation bar.
         -   `components/sidebar/sidebar.component.ts` (`.html`, `.scss`): Application's side navigation menu.